netdata/netdata/database/README.md

 netdata, since the Netdata memory is written very infrequently (if you have 24 hours of metrics in netdata, each byte at the in-memory database will be updated just once per day).

-KSM is a solution that will provide 60+% memory savings to netdata.
+KSM is a solution that will provide 60+% memory savings to Netdata.

 ### Enable KSM in kernel